NFC App for Tracking Security, Maintenance and Access

-For many years now the codeREADr app has been used to read and validate NFC tags for event access control.
-We think that use case for NFC will grow dramatically as Apple’s NFC-enabled devices are increasingly used for event access control.
+For many years now, many have been using the CodeREADr app to read and validate NFC tags for event access control.
+We think that the use case for NFC will grow dramatically as many use Apple’s NFC-enabled devices for event access control.

 What’s going to drive growth for NFC proof-of-presence?